 A completed future completes with a value when an asynchronous operation succeeds.
 If the synchronous operation fails, it completes with an error.

-A future is uncompleted when it is waiting for the asynchronous operation to finish or to throw an error.
+A future is uncompleted when waiting for the asynchronous operation to finish or throwing an error.

-Lists in Dart are an ordered list of objects and each object is identifiable by an index.
+Lists in Dart are an ordered list of objects; each object is identifiable by an index.

 List numbers = [1, 2, 3, 4];